All Episodes

 They damaged that.

-And they're we we will fight.
+And we will fight.

 We know where you sleep at night chanting.

-They also chanted mailbomb, all of whom should be arrested.
+They also chanted Mailbomb, all of whom should be arrested.

 And let's see, we see Secretary Nielsen run out of a restaurant.

-Sarah Sanders with her kids run out of a restaurant, then they run out of another restaurant.
+Sarah Sanders with her kids run out of a restaurant.

-Uh you've got Ted Cruz, his wife Heidi, they're run out of a restaurant.
+You've got Ted Cruz, his wife Heidi, they're run out of a restaurant.

 Poor Mitch McConnell, four times it's happened to him.

-It's happened in airports, what, two weekends ago, it happened in a restaurant.
+What, two weekends ago, it happened in a restaurant.

 He's sitting there with his wife, Elaine Chow.

-Now the amazing thing, it it only took the male bomber to liberals to wake people up, and they say, Well, this this has got to be because it's a Trump supporter.
+Now, the amazing thing, it only took the mail bomber to liberals to wake people up.

-Now all of a sudden they were paying attention to it.
+Now all of a sudden, they were paying attention to it.

-Meanwhile, we have Maxine Waters on tape saying, Go, we want you to create a crowd and and follow them.
+Meanwhile, we have Maxine Waters on tape saying, go, we want you to create a crowd and follow them, cabinet members, into department stores and gas stations and grocery stores.

-Cabinet members into department stores and gas stations and grocery stores, and you tell them they're not wanted anywhere anymore.
+And you tell them they're not wanted anywhere anymore.

-Then of course, Eric Holder, kick them.
+Then, of course, Eric Holder kicked them.

 And Hillary Clinton says, we can't be civil with them.

-Corey Booker, get in their face.
+And all the other comments, Corey Booker, get in their face.

-That's a comment that he got from Obama who used about me back in the day.
+That's a comment that he got from Obama, who used about me back in the day.

 And I think for a good 40 minutes, these two guys were stalking him, following him onto the subway, calling him out, and just making your life miserable.